Gloria's boyfriend' goes too far.

 "He'll be sober, he promised me."

 "Oh, if he promised it's all right then.
 He wouldn't break a promise would he?"
-Evelyn gave a sarcastic laugh and again I chose to ignore it.
+Evelyn gave a sarcastic before she continued.
 "You should give him the old heave-ho.
 You know he's weird.
 Look at when he was home last time and he got his thingy out at Jackie's party.
 He's a creep."

 "It's the booze.
 He's all right when he's not had a drink."